 Advanced Platelet rich plasma fibrin technique

-The technique consists of utilizing a small sample of the patient’s own blood to enhance hard and soft tissue grafting procedures.
+The technique consists of utilising a small sample of the patient’s own blood to enhance hard and soft tissue grafting procedures.
 Not only does the treatment reduce healing times, but it also decreases discomfort and improves the overall patient experience.

-This innovative technology has been used in dentistry for over ten years with much success.
+The innovative technology has been used in dentistry for over ten years with much success.
 Platelet-rich fibrin treatment has been widely used in heart surgery, orthopedics, oral and maxillofacial surgery, plastic surgery and dermatology.

 Advanced PRF involves the creation of a thin, durable layer of platelet-rich fibrin.
 The proteins in the fibrin encourage quicker healing, and when applied directly to the wound, cause the wound to close more quickly, and reduce the chances of infection.

-Benefits of Advanced Platelet-Rich Fibrin
+Benefits of Advanced Platelet-Rich Fibrin: